Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 Through calculations and tests, they were pleasantly surprised to discover that the random password generation from back then indeed had a pattern, and that pattern was the system time!

-It turned out that the software in 2013 generated a "pseudo-random password" strictly linked to the time the user created the password, with each moment's password directly associated with the creation time.
+It turned out that the software from 2013 generated a strictly time-linked "pseudo-random password" based on the time the user created the password, with each password directly associated with the creation time.

-Having obtained this crucial clue that the password was related to the time Michael created it, both Joe and Bruno were excited.
+Obtaining this crucial clue that the password was related to the time Michael created it excited both Joe and Bruno.

-However, Michael could not remember the exact date he opened the software to generate the Bitcoin password ten years ago…
+However, Michael couldn't remember exactly which month and day he opened the software to generate the Bitcoin password ten years ago…

 Joe and Bruno did not lose heart and patiently continued their investigation.

-They found out the time Michael stored the Bitcoin in the electronic wallet: April 2013.
+They found out the time when Michael deposited Bitcoin into his electronic wallet: April 2013.

-Logically, Michael should have created the random password within a few months before or after this date.
-Therefore, Joe and Bruno set the search time from March to the end of April of that year.
+Logically, Michael should have created the random password within a few months before this date.
+So, Joe and Bruno set the search time from March to the end of April that year.

-They discussed and calculated all night, waiting for the computer to run the results, but the outcome disappointed them: not a single result could unlock Michael's Bitcoin account.
+They discussed and calculated all night, waiting for the computer to run the results, but the outcome disappointed them: none of the results could unlock Michael's Bitcoin account.

 In desperation, the two contacted Michael again, asking him to recall the exact date more carefully.